Discover the RATP Group

 Vice-chairman: Mr. Babut

-All administrators are members of this Committee.
+All the managers are members of this Committee

 The Group’s Executive Committee, chaired by Catherine Guillouard, Chairwoman and Chief Executive Officer, is made up of ten members: five women and five men.
 Each member has complete responsibility for one or more departments within the parent company or Group entities for which they act as referral agents.The Group’s Executive Committee, chaired by Catherine Guillouard, Chairwoman and Chief Executive Officer, is made up of ten members: five women and five men.
 Each member has complete responsibility for one or more departments within the parent company or Group entities for which they act as referral agents.